-Brisbane, Australia’s third most populous city and the capital of Queensland, has a sub-tropical climate with good average temperatures all year round.
+Brisbane, Australia’s third most populous city and the capital of Queensland, has a sub-tropical climate with pleasant average temperatures all year round.

-2. Why did you choose to live in Brisbane?
+Why did you choose to live in Brisbane?

-The weather is excellent all year round and that is an important factor for us.
+The weather is excellent all year round, which is an important factor for us.
 We were sick of the gloomy weather in the UK!

-3. How to prepare for moving to Brisbane?
+How to prepare for moving to Brisbane?

-We also had to validate our visas in Australia once they were issued – as we were not ready to move permanently at that time it was a costly requirement.
+We also had to validate our visas in Australia once they were issued – as we were not ready to move permanently at that time, it was a costly requirement.

 The cost of living in Australia

 a) Accommodation in Australia

 Catch the CityCat along the river – it’s a great way to see the city!
-The city gets very congested so I would always recommend taking public transport rather than driving!
+The city gets very congested, so I would always recommend taking public transport rather than driving!

-5. Did you experience any difficulties when you moved to Brisbane?
+Did you experience any difficulties when you moved to Brisbane?

-I miss my family and my dog back in the UK (hopefully she is joining us soon) and adapting to a new job was not easy to start with but the best thing to do is try not to compare.
+I miss my family and my dog back in the UK (hopefully, she is joining us soon), and adapting to a new job was not easy to start with, but the best thing to do is try not to compare.

-6. Did you experience any discrimination from the locals?
+Did you experience any discrimination from the locals?

 Not at all.
 I have found everyone I have met to be so friendly and welcoming.
 Australians are used to people wanting to live here and seem happy to welcome us!